-Sir András Schiff's many honors include the International Mozarteum Foundation's Golden Medal (2012), Germany's Great Cross of Merit with Star (2012, the Royal Philharmonic Society's Gold Medal (2013), a Knighthood for Services to Music (2014) and a Doctorate from the Royal College of Music (2018).
+Sir András Schiff's many honors include the International Mozarteum Foundation's Golden Medal (2012), Germany's Great Cross of Merit with Star (2012), the Royal Philharmonic Society's Gold Medal (2013), a Knighthood for Services to Music (2014) and a Doctorate from the Royal College of Music (2018).
 He was awarded the Jean Gimbel Lane Prize in Piano Performance in 2021 from The Henry and Leigh Bienen School of Music at Northwestern University.
+In 2024, he received the Austrian Cross of Honour for Science and Art as well as the Bösendorfer Ring.
+He is an Honorary Member of the New York Philharmonic International Advisory Board.

-AUGUST 2023 - AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY
+FEBRUARY 2025 - AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY